silentoplayz/BattleBit-NoReekoil.ahk/README.md

 ## Getting Started

+### Installation

-1. **Installation**:
+1. **AutoHotkey Installation**:
    - Ensure you have AutoHotkey installed on your system.
 You can download it from [AutoHotkey's official website](https://www.autohotkey.com/download).

+2. **Script Download**:
    - Download the `NoReekoil.ahk` file from the repository.

-2. **Customization**:
+### Customization

 - Customize the script's configuration settings according to your gaming preferences.
 You can modify settings such as:
   - **Recoil Adjustments (pixelX and pixelY):** Modify these values to control horizontal and vertical recoil adjustments.
   - **Fire Rate (shotsPerMinute):** Adjust the number of shots fired per minute for optimal fire rate.
   - **Delay Increments (delayIncrement):** Fine-tune the delay between shots by changing this value.
   - **Period (period):** Change the time period for adjustments and actions.
   - **Pixel Increment (pixelIncrement):** Modify the amount by which pixel adjustments change.
   - **First Shot Compensation (firstShotEnabled, firstShotCompensationX, firstShotCompensationY):** Enable or disable adjustments specifically for the first shot fired.

-3. **Running the Script**:
+### Running the Script

 - Save the text file with a `.ahk` extension.
 For example, you can name it `RecoilControl.ahk`.
 - Double-click the saved `.ahk` file to run the script.
 - The script will only become active when the specified game window process is running.

 ## Configuration